Determine your hair properties

 Curl types

-Use this image and your own curl to determine which curl type you have.
-This is not necessarily necessary to order the right products, but it does help in the process of better understanding and classifying your curls.
+Using this image and a strand of your own hair, determine your curl type.
+This is not strictly necessary for ordering the right products but helps in the process of better understanding and categorizing your curls.